What “Motel View” Knows About Marketing: Favatars 2010

 What I wrote here, plus the comments, speak of how unnecessary the online culture of gross impoliteness really is.
 Often, however, it is far easier to adhere to a better way of behaving if you have something to fall back on: the behavioural equivalent of the mnemonic device.
 This won’t work for everyone.
 Perhaps it won’t work for anyone besides me, but I saw something yesterday on Google Maps.

-Just reading the paper, as you do, in your wetsuit, with your umbrella.
+Just reading the paper, as you do, .

 So when you see the Google StreetView car, what other option do you have?